WDET-FM

 WDET-FM (101.9 MHz) is a public radio station in Detroit, Michigan.
 It is owned by Wayne State University with its studios and transmitter in the Cass Corridor neighborhood.
 WDET broadcasts shows from National Public Radio, Public Radio International and American Public Media.
-The station is the primary provider of news involving the American automotive industry. and the Michigan Association of Broadcasters (MAB) named WDET the 2021 Public Radio Station of the Year.
+The station is the primary provider of news involving the American automotive industry, and the Michigan Association of Broadcasters (MAB) named WDET the 2021 and 2022 Public Radio Station of the Year.

 WDET-FM has an effective radiated power (ERP) of 48,000 watts.
 It is licensed to broadcast using HD Radio technology.
 WDET-FM's signal covers much of Southeast Michigan and part of Southwestern Ontario.

 Programming

-On weekdays, WDET-FM airs news and talk programming, mostly national shows with local news cut-ins: Morning Edition, All Things Considered, Fresh Air, 1A, On Point and Marketplace.
-It also produces a weekday local one-hour interview program, Detroit Today with Stephen Henderson, airing at 9 a.m. and repeated at 7 p.m.
+On weekdays, WDET-FM airs news and talk programming, mostly national shows with local news cut-ins: Morning Edition, All Things Considered, Fresh Air, On Point and Marketplace.
+It also produces a two-hour talk program, The Metro with Tia Graham and Robyn Vincent.
+There are five hours of local music programming each day.

 On weekends, a mix of talk shows and music programs are heard.
 Talk shows include Wait Wait...
-Don't Tell Me!, The Moth Radio Hour, Hidden Brain, Radio Lab, On The Media, Snap Judgment and Latino USA.
+Don't Tell Me!, Radio Lab, On The Media, and Latino USA.
 Music programs include Acoustic Café, Ann Delisi's Essential Music, Rob Reinhart's Essential Music, Soul Saturday, This Island Earth with Ismael Ahmed, The Progressive Underground with Chris Campbell, Destination Jazz with Ed Love and Jay's Place with Jay Butler.
 (Butler was a longtime air personality on WQBH and WJLB.)

 The Detroit Radio Information Service (DRIS) broadcasts on a subcarrier of WDET.
 DRIS serves the visually impaired community with live and pre-recorded readings of daily and weekly print publications via special radio receiver or streaming.
 There are plans to launch an HD-2 subchannel which would play eclectic music and some news programs.